talles-silva/node-vlink/README.md

 - [typescript](https://www.npmjs.com/package/typescript): The TypeScript compiler.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions and improvements are welcome.
-Feel free to open issues and pull requests on the project's [GitHub repository](https://github.com/talles-silva/node-vlink).

 ## Acknowledgments

-- The Basic Lib Node project utilizes various open-source libraries and tools to enhance its functionality.
+- The Link Validator project utilizes various open-source libraries and tools to enhance its functionality.